SidOfc/mkdx/README.md

 If you want to unmap specific functionality, you'll have to define a mapping for it.
 This is required because the plugin maps its keys when opening a markdown file, so if you `unmap` something, it will still get mapped to other markdown buffers.
-To disable any map, first find it here: `:h mkdx-mappings`.
+To disable any map, first find it [here](#mappings) or at: `:h mkdx-mappings`.

 Say you want to disable toggling next checkbox state (mapped to <kbd>[\<PREFIX\>](#gmkdxmap_prefix)</kbd>+<kbd>=</kbd>).
 In your _.vimrc_, add the following: